 An offset account is a bank account attached to your mortgage.
-Every dollar saved in an offset account reduces the amount of interest you’re charged.
-If you had $200,000 left to repay on your mortgage but saved $15,000 in your offset account, your interest charges would be calculated based on $185,000.
+Every dollar saved in an offset account reduces the amount of interest you’re charged, which means interest is calculated on a smaller principal amount, saving you money.
+For example, if you have $200,000 left to repay on your mortgage but save $15,000 in your offset account, your interest charges are calculated based on $185,000.

-Through this method, you pay less interest and can repay the mortgage faster.
-However, it’s essential to understand how offset accounts work and if its the right choice for your financial situation.
+First, however, it’s essential to understand how offset accounts work and if they are the right choice for your financial situation.

-You can put any income or savings into an offset account like a normal bank account, but you won’t gain any interest.
+You can put income or savings into an offset account like a regular bank account, but you won’t gain any interest.
 Instead, the money temporarily reduces (or offsets) your loan principal (the amount of money you owe on your mortgage).

-By offsetting your loan principal you pay less interest.
-Your monthly repayments won’t change but you pay off more principal and less interest.
+By offsetting your loan principal, you pay less interest.
+Your monthly repayments won’t change, but you repay more principal and less interest.

-Putting money into an offset account is like making extra mortgage repayments, except you can withdraw the money and spend it when you need to.
+Putting money into an offset account is like making extra mortgage repayments, except you can withdraw the money and spend it if you need to.

 - Loan amount: $500,000